Howard Zinn and Lois Mottonen Fistfight in the Equality State

 by Robyn G. Peterson

-Aspevig’s beautiful oils, which capture every season in every guise, are exceptional examples of contemporary landscape painting in the representational mode.
+Aspevig’s beautiful oils are exceptional examples of contemporary representational landscape painting.
 Viewers are often overwhelmed by the beauty and emotional associations of his subject matter, becoming increasingly amazed by the realization upon close viewing that Aspevig’s compelling realities are indeed crafted from paint.

 This publication was produced in conjunction with the exhibition Nature’s Cadence: Paintings by Clyde Aspevig which opened at the Yellowstone Art Museum in March 2018.